 for bodily discipline is just slightly beneficial, but godliness is beneficial for all things, since it holds promise for the present life and also for the life to come. – 1 Timothy 4:8

 Many scholars believe that the ‘elementary principles’ Paul is referring to are connected with pagan worship.
-Elementary principles are anything or any practice that would lead us away from devotion to Christ.
+Elementary principles are anything or any spiritual power or practice that would lead us away from devotion to Christ and the Christian life.

 The Colossians were to see to it; it was their responsibility.
 This ties into what he just said about their good discipline leading to stability in faith.

-As believers we have been given the indwelling Holy Spirit, therefore we have the strength and the ability through Him to not allow ourselves to be taken captive through deceptive philosophies.
-We need to be firmly rooted in our knowledge of Christ.
+As believers we have been given the Word of God and the indwelling Holy Spirit, therefore we have the strength and the ability through Him to not allow ourselves to be taken captive through deceptive philosophies and false doctrine.
+We need to be firmly rooted in the gospel of Christ.